 Best Flexible Package Pricing: Safety Skills

 Safety Skills is unique in that it offers a number of packages such as enterprise pricing and an option for businesses to license individual courses for repeated training.
 This allows companies to find a pricing structure that fits their needs.
 Businesses that have a large number of employees to train can select an enterprise package, while those who only have a few can pay per user.
-Classes from Safety Skills start at $18 per class per user.
+Enterprise course packages are $3 per person per month, plus an additional $100 per month for businesses that need to utilize the Safety Skills learning management platform.

 Safety Skills started as a training company and has evolved into an e-learning human resources training platform.
 Like other providers on our list, Safety Skills has a long list of courses that it offers online covering topics such as first aid, ladder safety, and spill prevention and response.
 These courses are segregated by industry, making it easy to navigate.